apache/libcloud/docs/committer_guide.rst

 root of the main code repository.

-Update ``__version__`` attribute in ``libcloud/__init.py__`` file and indicate we are now working on a new release by incrementing a number and adding ``dev`` suffix.
+Update ``__version__`` attribute in ``libcloud/__init.py__`` file and indicate we are now working on a new release by incrementing a number and adding ``-dev`` suffix.
 For example, if version ``2.2.1`` has been released you would change it from: